 Existing contracts on Upwork cannot be changed to a Direct Contracts contract.

-Thanks for your question.
-Not always, however we may reach out and ask you verify your identity at a later time.
+Not always, however we may reach out and ask you to verify your identity at a later time.
 We ask freelancers to verify their identity to help keep their accounts safe, as well as keep Upwork secure.
 You can learn more about verifying your identity here.